J-Horensma/path_tools/README.md

 # path_tools
-**The "path_tools" library**, is a multi-OS Python library, that includes advanced path filtering functions and\
+**The "path_tools" library**, is a multi-OS Python library, that includes advanced path-related functions.
-the "recursive_copy_with_progress()" function, that displays a progress bar and an ETA, while recursively copying files.

 ## **The "recursive_copy_with_progress()" Function:**
 ### **Syntax:**